 •2025•

 Annual membership dues cover household attendance to MSU events.
-Details are disclosed via email at the beginning of the month and two weeks prior to each event.
+Details are disclosed via email each month with reminders prior to each event.
 Want in on the fun?
 Join us to get event details in your inbox!

 ANNUAL ORGANIZATIONAL MEETING